franciscoengenheiro/concurrent-problem-sets/README.md

     - the thread is interrupted, and if the barrier was already broken by another thread, throws a `BrokenBarrierException`.
     - the thread timeout expires and throws a `TimeoutException`.
 - **Additional notes**:.
-    - If the last thread to enter the barrier throws an exception when executing the `Runnable` task, the barrier is broken. and all the other threads waiting for the barrier to be broken will throw a `BrokenBarrierException`.
+    - If the last thread to enter the barrier throws a `throwable` when executing the `Runnable` task, the barrier is broken. and all the other threads waiting for the barrier to be broken will throw a `BrokenBarrierException`.

 ### ThreadSafeContainer